 \subsection{Horizontal Immersions into Quaternionic Contact Manifolds}

-We recall the following observation by Pansu. \begin{prop}[\cite{pansuCarnotManifold}] If $\calD$ is a quaternionic contact structure, then any $\Omega$-isotropic subspace of $\calD_x$ is $\Omega$-regular.
-Hence every horizontal immersion is $\Omega$-regular. \end{prop} In view of the above result, $\relHor$ has the following simpler description
+We recall the following observation by Pansu. \begin{prop}\cite{pansuCarnotManifold} If $\mathcal{D}$ is a quaternionic contact structure, then any $\Omega$-isotropic subspace of $\mathcal{D}_x$ is $\Omega$-regular.
+Hence, every horizontal immersion is $\Omega$-regular. \end{prop} Because of the above result, $\relHor$ has the following simpler description

-\begin{theorem} Suppose $\calD\subset TM$ is a quaternionic contact structure and $\Sigma$ is an arbitrary manifold.
-Then $\relHor\subset J^1(\Sigma,M)$ satisfies the $C^0$-dense $h$-principle, provided $\rk\calD \ge 4\dim \Sigma + 4$. \end{theorem} \begin{proof} It is enough to show that under the hypothesis $\rk \calD \ge 4\dim\Sigma + 4$, the map $ev : \relHorTilde|_O\to \relHor|_O$ is surjective on sections over any contractible open chart $O\subset \Sigma$.
+\begin{theorem} Suppose $\mathcal{D}\subset TM$ is a quaternionic contact structure and $\Sigma$ is an arbitrary manifold.
+Then $\relHor\subset J^1(\Sigma,M)$ satisfies the $C^0$-dense $h$-principle, provided $\rk\mathcal{D} \ge 4\dim \Sigma + 4$. \end{theorem} \begin{proof} It is enough to show that under the hypothesis $\rk \mathcal{D} \ge 4\dim\Sigma + 4$, the map $ev : \relHorTilde|_O\to \relHor|_O$ is surjective on sections over any contractible open chart $O\subset \Sigma$.

 Let $(x,y,F)$ represent a jet in $\relQHor$.
-Then $V = \im F$ is an $\Omega$-isotropic subspace of $\calD_y$ and so $V\subset V^\Omega$.
-As $V$ is $\Omega$-regular, we have Now, from the dimension condition we conclude that the codimension of $V$ in $V^\Omega$ is $\ge 4$.
+Then $V = \im F$ is an $\Omega$-isotropic subspace of $\mathcal{D}_y$ and so $V\subset V^\Omega$.
+As $V$ is $\Omega$-regular, we have Now, from the dimension condition, we conclude that the codimension of $V$ in $V^\Omega$ is $\ge 4$.
 Then, for any $\tau \in V^\Omega \setminus V$ we have that $V^\prime = V+ \langle\tau\rangle$ is again isotropic.
 By \autoref{prop:qContOmegaRegular}, $V^\prime$ is then $\Omega$-regular as well.
-We can now define an extension $\tilde{F} : T_x\Sigma\oplus\bbR \to T_y M$ by $\tilde{F}(v,t) = F(v) + t\tau$ for all $v\in T_x\Sigma$ and $t\in \bbR$.
+We can now define an extension $\tilde{F} : T_x\Sigma\oplus\mathbb{R} \to T_y M$ by $\tilde{F}(v,t) = F(v) + t\tau$ for all $v\in T_x\Sigma$ and $t\in \mathbb{R}$.
 Clearly $(x,y,\tilde{F})$ is then a jet in $\relQHorTilde$.
 Proceeding just as in \autoref{thm:hPrinIsocontactDeg2}, we can now complete the proof. \end{proof}